 Make the standard size casket work

 It’s not the most fun topic, but there have been situations when large bodies had to be fitted in the regular casket.
 Experienced morticians who master the art of embalming have plenty of tricks up their sleeves.
-They may remove feet and other limbs that aren't visible in open-casket viewing so that a large body can fit in a standard-sized casket.
+They know what to do and how to fit the large body can fit in a standard-sized casket.